standrewsdigital/digital-pattern-library/README.md

 * **Documentation** Documentation about using the patterns in the library and other information for developers who consume the core assets.

-In the repository, we have the following additional documenation aimed at assisting those who contribute and develop the pattern library.
+In the repository, we have the following additional documentation aimed at assisting those who contribute and develop the pattern library.

 * [SETUP.md](SETUP.md) – How to set up your development environment.